ART-411-20, Exploration in Western Art (SP15)

 -Study some of the more important materials and techniques utilized.

-Trip to Baltimore area museums for class meeting.
+-Trip to Baltimore Museum of Art for class meeting.
 This will allow first hand examination of some painted and sculpted portraits.

 REQUIREMENTS AND ASSIGNMENTS: